arduino/help-center-content/content/About Arduino/My Arduino Account/About-Arduino-Project-Hub.md

 ## What is Arduino Project Hub?

-[Arduino Project Hub](https://projecthub.arduino.cc/) is a website where people can share tutorials and descriptions of the projects they made with Arduino boards.
-It is a community-driven platform where users can upload their projects, share them with others, and collaborate on projects.
+[Arduino Project Hub](https://projecthub.arduino.cc/) is a website for sharing tutorials and descriptions of projects made with Arduino boards.
+It is a community-driven platform where users can upload their projects, share them with others, and collaborate.

 ### Is Arduino Project Hub free to use?